marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/minval.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MINVAL, array, minimum value, minimum value

 .. _minval:

-.. index:: MINVAL

-.. index:: array, minimum value

-.. index:: minimum value

 MINVAL --- Minimum value of an array
 ************************************